Chevron Corporation: "Human Energy"

 Chevron today is well known for its slogan "the human energy company", a campaign first launched in September 2007.
-In a corporate blog, Chevron states "human energy" was chosen as their campaign's slogan and focus because "human energy captures our positive spirit in delivering energy to a rapidly changing world".
+In a corporate blog, Chevron states "human energy" was chosen as its campaign's slogan and focus because "human energy captures our positive spirit in delivering energy to a rapidly changing world".
 The slogan remains prominent in Chevron advertising, and Chevron has derived from this slogan to use phrases in marketing such as "it's only human".

 Operations

-As of December 31, 2018, Chevron had approximately 48,600 employees (including about 3,600 service station employees).
-Approximately 24,800 employees (including about 3,300 service station employees), or 51 percent, were employed in U.S. operations.
+As of December 31, 2025, Chevron had 43,039 employees, including 37,860 non-service-station employees, of whom 19,366 were based in the United States.

 Chevron's dominant regions of production are North America, which produces 1.2 billion barrels of oil equivalent (BBOE), and Eurasia, which produces 1.4 BBOE.
 Chevron's Eurasian-Pacific operations are concentrated in the United Kingdom, Southeast Asia, Kazakhstan, Australia, Bangladesh, and greater China.
 Chevron additionally operates in South America, the west coast of sub-Saharan Africa (mainly Nigeria and Angola), Egypt, and Iraq; these four regions collectively produce 0.4 BBOE.
 Chevron's largest revenue products are shale and tight, though produces considerable revenue from heavy oil, deepwater offshore drilling, conventional oil, and liquefied natural gas.

 In October 2015, Chevron announced that it was cutting up to 7,000 jobs, or 11 percent of its workforce.
 Because of the COVID-19 pandemic and 2020 Russia–Saudi Arabia oil price war, Chevron announced reductions of 10–15% of its workforce.